-Under the licensing agreements, Aurobindo Pharma Ltd., Biocon Limited, Cadila Health-care Ltd., Cipla Ltd., Hetero Labs Ltd., Laurus Labs Pvt.
-Ltd., Mylan Laboratories Ltd., Natco Pharma Ltd., Ranbaxy Laboratories Ltd., Sequent Scientific Ltd. and Strides Arcolab Ltd. have the right to develop and market generic versions of Gilead HCV medicines in certain developing countries.
-The generic drug companies may set their own prices and receive a complete technology transfer of the Gilead manufacturing process, enabling them to scale up production as quickly as possible.
-Licensees also pay a royalty to Gilead (7 percent) that supports overall developing world product registration, medical education and training, safety monitoring and other business activities.
+Under the licensing agreement, Cadila Healthcare Ltd., Cipla Ltd., Hetero Labs Ltd., Mylan Laboratories Ltd., Ranbaxy Laboratories Ltd., Sequent Scientific Ltd. and Strides Arcolab Ltd. have the right to develop and market generic sofosbuvir and ledipasvir/sofosbuvir in certain developing countries.
+The companies may also develop combinations of sofosbuvir or ledipasvir with other hepatitis C medicines.
+The generic drug companies may set their own prices and will receive a complete technology transfer of the Gilead manufacturing process, enabling them to scale up production as quickly as possible.
+Licensees also pay a royalty to Gilead (7 percent) that will support overall developing world product registration, medical education and training, safety monitoring and other business activities.